me3zaAKAgoat/42cursus/README.md

   - [ ] read about what modes means in access function for example.
   - [ ] restrucutre files in a better way
   - [ ] describe the flow of the whole program deliberately.
-  - [ ] ask mfadil exacetly what he did last night when he bugged the session
-  - [ ] figure out how to handle erros at every stage of the program.